 c.
-Michael and Venita deducted a relatively large amount of travel expenses on their tax return for their business.
-The travel expense is large relative to other taxpayers in similar businesses with similar levels of income.
+Michael and Venita deducted a relatively large amount of travel expenses on their tax return for the business.
+The travel expense is large relative to other taxpayers in similar businesses with similar lev income.

 d.
 Paul and Melissa recently went through a very nasty divorce.
-One of the issues was Paul's less than forthright accounting of his income in determining the appropriate level of alimony.
+One of the issues was Paul's less thar forthright accounting of his income in determining the appropriate level of alimony.